Mediterranean Chicken Zucchini Bake

 Storage Options:

 Freezing?
 Eh.
 Technically, sure.
-But zucchini can go a little mush-town.
+But zucchini can go a little mushy.
 If you’re freezing, maybe scoop out just the chicken and sauce and add fresh veggies later.

 Variations and Substitutions:

-• No chicken thighs?
-Use breasts.
+• No chicken breasts?
+Use tights.
 Slice ‘em in half so they cook faster and don’t dry out.

 • Dairy-free?
 Use plant-based feta or skip it.
 Still delicious.